 - " Communicate with your suppliers, find out if they can supply Fairtrade products. - " Where necessary choose new suppliers that are able to support you by supplying these products and supporting information. - " Develop a purchase list for catering staff placing orders to use.
-Ensure that these products are listed and delist alternative lines. - " Train all staff to check Fairtrade status of products on arrival. - " Periodically check back through invoices, specifications and certificates to ensure that they are in date and clearly link to the product used on your Food for Life menus. - " Examples of Fairtrade products that can be used on a menu include bananas, pineapples, rice, quinoa, nuts, cocoa powder and sugar. - " You cannot gain points for Fairtrade drinks, including teas, coffees and juices. - " This logo appears on Fairtrade produce:-
+Ensure that these products are listed and delist alternative lines. - Train all staff to check Fairtrade status of products on arrival. - " Periodically check back through invoices, specifications and certificates to ensure that they are in date and clearly link to the product used on your Food for Life menus. - " Examples of Fairtrade products that can be used on a menu include bananas, pineapples, rice, quinoa, nuts, cocoa powder and sugar. - " This logo appears on Fairtrade produce:-